Epcot’s Rose and Crown Pub with Fireworks Viewing

 Rose and Crown Fireworks Dining Package

 This is a whole separate Rose and Crown Pub offering from simply making a well timed reservation.
-Prior to lockdown Disney started this new offering, and now it’s finally making a return.
+Prior to lockdown Disney started this new offering and it finally made it’s return.

 Guests who purchase the Rose and Crown Fireworks Dining Package receive the following: